 Contents and Schedule

-The program is a practical online training course with a strong academic background.
+The program consists of practical training with a strong academic background.
 It includes exercises and opportunities for interaction and sharing among participants.

 Learning and interaction during the program

-The online training will be conducted via Zoom.
-The training is practical and teaching interactive.
-In addition to the faculty lectures, the participants will have many chances to share their views and experiences in breakout rooms and by reflecting with the whole team.
+The first module of the program will be implemented in a hybrid form and the other two modules will be conducted via Zoom, practically and interactively.
+In addition to the faculty lectures, the participants will get to share their views and experiences in small groups and by reflecting on their experiences with the whole team.
 Other potential interaction methods offered by Zoom will also be used.
-The participants are asked to prepare for the sessions with some pre-assignments.
+The participants are asked to prepare for the modules with pre-assignments or reflections.

 Dr., Docent Pia Lappalainen is specialized in performance management and productivity, managerial communication, conflict resolution and management, and workplace well-being.
 She is also an experienced management coach and facilitator and a professional conflict mediator of workplace disputes.